adriacv17/datafun-07-ml-predictive/README.md

 3. At the end, use a commit message like "Part 3 Bonus complete".
 4. Verify your GitHub notebook appears complete and well-presented.

-#### Optional Bonus - Verify
-1. Capture a screenshot of your completed notebook as viewed in GitHub at the conclusion of this task.
-2. Disply the screenshot as evidence of task completion.